janwilmake/todo-list-api2/README.md

-# Elegant Todo List API
+# Matrix-Style Todo List

-A simple and elegant todo list application built with Cloudflare Workers and Durable Objects.
-This application provides a clean, minimalist interface for managing todos with real-time persistence.
+A unique todo list application with a Matrix-inspired theme, built using Cloudflare Workers and Durable Objects.
+This application provides a sleek, cyberpunk interface for managing your tasks with real-time persistence.

 ## Features

 - Create, read, update, and delete todos
-- Elegant black and white design
+- Matrix-inspired design with green-on-black theme
+- Falling animation effects
 - Persistent storage using Durable Objects
 - Per-IP state isolation
 - Responsive design using Tailwind CSS

+## Technical Stack

+- Cloudflare Workers for serverless execution
+- Durable Objects for state management
+- Tailwind CSS for styling
+- Matrix-inspired animations

 ## API Endpoints